tomoumer/accre_project-pizza/README.md

+# Team DS 6 Project - with team Pizza

+This project was a collaboration between [Hayden Greer](https://github.com/hcgreer), [Monica Weiss-Sharp](https://github.com/MWeissSharp) and myself.
+We each worked on our individual branches and discussed what we were working on, exchanging feedback.

+Lastly, we pulled our work together into google site presentation [available here](https://sites.google.com/view/vanderbilt-accre-analysis/home), with some additional interactive tables and plots contained at the end of my notebook.

-## The Advanced Computing Center for Research and Education
+# The Advanced Computing Center for Research and Education

 The Advanced Computing Center for Research and Education (ACCRE) is a computer cluster serving the high-performance computing needs of research for Vanderbilt University.
 In this data question, you will be analyzing data on jobs run on ACCRE's hardware.